The goals of the Office of Service Learning and Community Engagement are to:

 Falcon Scholars In Action

-Falcon Scholars in Action is an honors program in which 25 UM students are selected each year to serve clients in agencies and programs throughout Shelby County.
+Falcon Scholars in Action is a service learning program in which 25 UM students are selected each year to serve clients in agencies and programs throughout Shelby County.
 Students selected are provided with a significant annual stipend from Shelby County in exchange for their service.
 Examples of services provided include GED/ACT/SAT preparation, tutoring, coordinating physical activities, and providing training in job skills, computer skills, and social skills.
 All majors are eligible.
 Students are chosen through a highly competitive application process and will be enrolled in UM 222SL, which can be taken for variable credit ranging from 0–3 credit hours.